Project-Plex/PlexSportScanner/README.md

 ## Information about this Project

 > [!NOTE]
-> Scanner and Metadata Agent for Plex that uses www.thesportsdb.com
+> Scanner and Metadata Agent for Plex, that uses www.thesportsdb.com

 ##